shamrat1/shamrat1/README.md

 ### Hi there, I'm Yasin Siraj Shamrat 👋

 ## I'm a Full Stack & Mobile Application Dev!
-- 🔭 I’m currently working at an Start-up as a Software Engineer.
+- 🔭 I’m currently working at an e-commerce company as a Software Engineer.
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to contribute in open source project in laravel and iOS
 - 🥅 2021 Goals: Develop and launch app using Flutter for iOS and Android
-- ⚡ Fun fact: I love to watch Movies and travelling to mountains and beaches
+- ⚡ Fun fact: I love to watch Movies and travel to mountains and beaches

 ### Connect with me: